bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 Additional notes: If you browse under `/vagrant/data/` you should see the file in the directory tree for `data/spins/2019/02/08/spins.snappy.parquet`.
-This is an effective data Hadoop HDFS and S3 partitioning indexing strategy for laying out large collections of data we receive as somewhat predictable batch updates, usually on a daily or hourly basis.
+This is an effective data partitioning strategy in Hadoop HDFS and S3 for laying out large collections of data we receive as somewhat predictable batch updates, usually on a daily or hourly basis.
 You can very easily send globbed file-paths to programs for let's say an entire month using for example `--input data/spins/2019/02/*`.
 In that example, we would send all the spins data for Feb 2019 to some program.

 The file was written as snappy-compressed Parquet.
 I used snappy because it achieves a relatively good compression ratio without much CPU intensity.
 I used Parquet because it provides a very efficient means of storing columnar data for various queries involving sparse projections over the data.